olinjs/olinjs/deepdives/WebGL/README.md

 	}
 </script>
 ```
 We can then select each shader using its id.
 However, this just gives use the element, so we need some way of selecting the text between a script tag.
 This is easily done using `elem.innerHTML` if we have nothing else in our script tag.
-However, you may also use `elem.firstChild.textContent`.
+However, you may also use `elem.firstChild.textContent` or just `elem.text`.
 So our javascript so far looks something like this:
 ```javascript
 function loadShaderFromDOM(gl, id) {
 	var shaderScript = document.getElementById(id);